2389-research/translator/README.md

 - `-m, --model`: Choose OpenAI model (default: o3)
 - `--no-edit`: Skip the editing step (faster but may reduce quality)
 - `--no-critique`: Skip the aggressive critique step (faster but may reduce quality)
+- `--critique-loops`: Number of critique-revision loops to perform (default: 4, max: 5)
 - `--list-models`: Display available models and their pricing
 - `--estimate-only`: Estimate token usage and cost without translating